Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_grave_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_grave_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_grave_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
-_randomat_grave_health_ - Default: 30 - The health that the Zombies respawn with.
+_randomat_grave_health_ - Default: 30 - The health that the Zombies respawn with.\
+_randomat_grave_include_dead_ - Default: 1 - Whether to resurrect dead players at the start.

 ## RISE FROM YOUR...
 Bees?
 Dead players become harmless bees